chillblox/jdk14-log/README.md

 # jdk-log

 JDK Log is a simple to use `java.util.logging.Logger` wrapper.
-Beside parameterized logging and logging level testing API, it provides also logging callbacks which can boost logging performance.
+Beside parameterized logging and logging level testing API, it provides also logging callbacks and parameterization of logging statements in presence of an exception/throwable.

 # Features